tejaswini972/ContosoTraders/README.md

 1. Navigate to github/workflows folder, it contains the workflow YAML files using which you can the deployment resources.
 Please see the individual workflows for more information.

 1. contoso-traders-infra-deployment.yml will deploy the infrastructure into Azure which includes resource groups, resources, sets access policies to key vaults, and seeds the database from storage accounts into an Azure SQL database.
+This workflow will invoke the Bicep template that deploys the ACI app and AKS cluster.

 1. contoso-traders-app-deployment.yml deploys the application to Azure cloud.
 The application is configured to use the pre-deployed resources.